BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKBinaryProjectionImage.md

 This class was contributed to the Insight Journal by Gaetan Lehmann.
 The original paper can be found at <https://www.insight-journal.org/browse/publication/71>

+## IMPORTANT NOTE

+This filter will change the dimensionality of the Image Geometry that the data is tied to.
+This has the side effect of also changing **every** Data Array that is store in the same AttributeMatrix as the input and output data array.

 ### Author

  Gaetan Lehmann.
 Biologie du Developpement et de la Reproduction, INRA de Jouy-en-Josas, France.